 - How can I troubleshoot my electric oil pressure gauge?

-Confirm the Gauge is OK by Using an External Signal
+Confirm the Gauge is OK by Using a Known Good Signal

 With power to the gauge and a resistor across the signal input and ground you will see the pointer move to to the corresponding dial position.